Aarhus: Politics and administration

 Aarhus is the seat of Aarhus Municipality, and Aarhus City Council (Aarhus Byråd) is also the municipal government with headquarters in Aarhus City Hall.
-The Mayor of Aarhus since 2010 is Jacob Bundsgaard of the Social Democrats.
-Municipal elections are held every fourth year on the third Tuesday of November with the next election in 2021.
+The Mayor of Aarhus since 2024 is Anders Winnerskjold of the Social Democrats.

+Municipal elections are held every fourth year on the third Tuesday of November with the next election in 2025.
 The city council consists of 31 members elected for four-year terms.
 When an election has determined the composition of the council, it elects a mayor, two deputy mayors and five aldermen from their ranks.
 Anyone who is eligible to vote and who resides within the municipality can run for a seat on the city council provided they can secure endorsements and signatures from 50 inhabitants of the municipality.

 The first publicly elected mayor of Aarhus was appointed in 1919.
 In the 1970 Danish Municipal Reform the current Aarhus municipality was created by merging 20 municipalities.
 Aarhus was the seat of Aarhus County until the 2007 Danish municipal reform, which substituted the Danish counties with five regions and replaced Aarhus County with Central Denmark Region (Region Midtjylland), seated in Viborg.